Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-In this work, we consider a massive MIMO system operating in frequency division duplex (FDD) mode, where a base station (BS) with $N_t$ antennas communicates with a user equipment (UE) equipped with $N_r$ antennas.
-Considering the large-scale nature of MIMO, we assume $N_t \gg 1$ and set $N_r = 1$ for simplicity.
-The downlink CSI is $H_d \in \mathbb{C}^{N_c \times N_t}$ and the uplink CSI is denoted by $H_u \in \mathbb{C}^{N_c \times N_t}$ in the spatial-frequency domain, where $\mathbb{C}$ denotes the set of complex numbers and $N_c$ is the number of subcarriers.
+In this work, we consider a massive MIMO system operating in frequency-division duplex (FDD) mode, in which a base station (BS) with $N_t$ antennas communicates with user equipment (UE) with $N_r$ antennas.
+Following conventions in existing literature and available datasets, we consider massive MIMO systems where $N_t \gg 1$ and set $N_r = 1$, resulting in a SIMO configuration from each user's perspective.
+This single-antenna receiver assumption simplifies CSI feedback while maintaining practical relevance, as the base station can still serve multiple users simultaneously through spatial multiplexing.
+Our proposed techniques readily extend to full MIMO scenarios with $N_r > 1$ by incorporating an additional antenna dimension in the deep learning architecture.
+The downlink CSI is $\bm{H}_d \in \mathbb{C}^{N_c \times N_t}$ and the uplink CSI is denoted by $\bm{H}_u \in \mathbb{C}^{N_c \times N_t}$ in the spatial-frequency domain, where $\mathbb{C}$ denotes the set of complex numbers and $N_c$ is the number of subcarriers.

-The encoder $f_{\text{enc}}$ at the UE is designed to efficiently compress the high-dimensional channel measurement $H_d$ into a fixed-length representation $\mathbf{s} \in \mathbb{C}^k$.
+The encoder $f_{\text{enc}}$ at the UE is designed to efficiently compress the high-dimensional channel measurement $\bm{H}_d$ into a fixed-length representation $\mathbf{s} \in \mathbb{C}^k$.
 The compression rate is thus given by

-The compressed representation can be transmitted on a noisy uplink channel using $k$ subcarriers, while imposing an unit power constraint for the subcarriers $\frac{1}{k}\,\mathbb{E}\bigl[\mathbf{s}\,\mathbf{s}^*\bigr] = 1$.
+The compressed representation can be transmitted on a noisy uplink channel using $k$ subcarriers, while imposing a unit power constraint for the subcarriers $\frac{1}{k}\,\mathbb{E}\bigl[\mathbf{s}\,\mathbf{s}^*\bigr] = 1$.
 The received signal at the BS is processed using maximal ratio combining (MRC).

 The compressed representation at the receiver is processed in two stages.
-First, the decoder $f_{\text{dec}}$ reconstructs an estimate $\hat{H}_d$ from the compressed representation $\mathbf{s}$, aiming to minimize distortion relative to the original input $H_d$.
-Next, to further refine the reconstruction, the noisy estimate $\hat{H}_d$ is processed by a denoising diffusion model $f_{\text{den}}$, iteratively reducing the distortion using the reverse diffusion.
+First, the decoder $f_{\text{dec}}$ reconstructs an estimate $\hat{\bm{H}}_d$ from the compressed representation $\mathbf{s}$, aiming to minimize distortion relative to the original input $\bm{H}_d$.
+Next, to further refine the reconstruction, the noisy estimate $\hat{\bm{H}}_d$ is processed by a denoising diffusion model $f_{\text{den}}$, iteratively reducing the distortion using the reverse diffusion.
 Specifically, we use the residual diffusion formulation~\cite{liu2024residual}.
 Following standard practice in CSI compression literature, we adopt mean squared error (MSE) as the distortion metric.